Kentico/xperience-by-kentico-algolia/examples/DancingGoat/README.md

 # Xperience by Kentico: Dancing Goat Sample Project

-This project implements a company website of a fictional coffee shop franchise with the aim of demonstrating the content management and digital marketing features of the Xperience solution.
+This project implements a company website of a fictional coffee shop franchise to demonstrate the Xperience solution's content management and digital marketing features.

 ## Installation and setup